liorfur/SATBot/README.md

-# Project
+# SATBot
-     Statistic tool for the psychometry (SAT) test in Israel collects Data from Yoel Geva's website and returns the most frequent answer for each question.
+     A bot that scans former Psychometri (SAT) tests  from 2012 onwards and recommends what answer you should mark for each question sepratly.
+     Fetches data from Yoel Geva's website.
+     Saves the data localy on seprate files for each subject.